benkrvr/Tone32/README.md

 - You may use, modify, and experiment with the design for personal, educational, or research purposes
 - Commercial use requires a paid license.
 Contact: ben@krvr.nl

+### Firmware / Software
+- MIT license (Arduino examples and code snippets)

 ---

 ## Quick Start / Examples
 1. Install Arduino IDE
 2. Add Tone32 board package (instructions TBD)
 3. Connect your Tone32 via USB-C
-4. Start hacking your own musical appliance!
+4. Use example sketches to read AUD1_IN or output audio via AUD1_OUT

 ---

 ## Community / Contribution
 - Fork the repo for experimentation
 - Submit firmware examples or fixes via pull requests
-- Share your mods for non-commercial projects
+- Share mods for **non-commercial projects**
--

 ---

 ## Branding & Attribution
 If you use Tone32 in a project, please credit the original hardware design:

-“Hardware based on Tone32 https://github.com/benkrvr/Tone32 ”
+> “Hardware based on Tone32 https://github.com/benkrvr/Tone32 ”

-Do not use the Tone32 logo or name in any commercial product without permission.
+Do **not** use the Tone32 logo or name in any commercial product without permission.